codywong/candystore/README.md

 - reciept is auto-emailed to the customer's registration email.
 If no email is provided an error message is given to notify an admin (to which someone will have to manually edit the database)
+	-> SMTP server is commented out as per assignment description. to enable, uncomment block in payForm function in candystore controller.
 - view and print reciept